RemPepito/Pepito_ITCC40_Portfolio_Replit/README.md

 ere’s a simple, step-by-step tutorial to run your Resume Portfolio app on Windows.
 You can copy and paste each command into your terminal (PowerShell or Command Prompt) in the project directory.

-1. Open your terminal and go to your project folder **powershell**
+1. Open your terminal and go to your project folder

+**powershell**

-2. Install all dependencies
+3. Install all dependencies

 **npm install**

-3. Start the development server
+4. Start the development server

 **npm run dev**

-4. Open your browser and go to
+5. Open your browser and go to
-**CopyInsert**

 [http://127.0.0.1](http://127.0.0.1):5000
 That’s it!
 Your app should now be running locally.
 If you make changes to your code, the server will automatically reload.